sdiehl/wiwinwlh/tutorial.md

 life are.
 Learning new topics and ways of thinking about problems only enrich your thinking and give you new ways of thinking about code and abstractions.
 Category theory is never going to help you write a web application better but it may give you insights into problems that algebraic in nature.
-A few (read as less than 10) or so Haskellers espouse philosophies about it being an inspiration for certain abstractions, but most do not.
+A tiny group of Haskellers espouse philosophies about it being an inspiration for certain abstractions, but most do not.

 Some understanding of abstract algebra, conventions for discussing algebraic structures and equation reasoning with laws are essential to modern Haskell and